tl-its-umich-edu/kartograafr/README.md

 1. Rename the file `env.json` (for use in local development) or `[some name].json` (for use in OpenShift).
 1. Replace the empty strings and `0`'s with the desired settings and values.

-The meaning of each key and its expected value are described in the table below.
+The meanings of the keys and their expected values are described in the table below.

 **Key** | **Description**
 ----- | -----